 I threw in a detailed review of the Seneye Reef aquarium monitor and light meter.

-Beyond the product reviews and testing, we rescaped our Spec V in January of 2019.
+Beyond the product reviews and testing, we rescaped our Spec V in January 2019.
 I spent much of the year struggling with algae issues and slow plant growth.
-It’s interesting how things have slipped over time and I ended up battling several issues at once.
-By the end of the year I had almost figured out our issues and the tank is back looking good again.
+It’s interesting how things have slipped over time, and I ended up battling several issues simultaneously.
+By the end of the year, I had almost figured out our issues, and the tank was back looking good again.

 A Look Forward at What is Upcoming in 2020: